-PHOENIX — Standing in a clubhouse that was about to become a champagne-and-beer-soaked stage on which Yasiel Puig would break-dance in front of hollering teammates, catcher A.J.
+PHOENIX — Standing in a clubhouse that was about to become a champagne-soaked stage on which Yasiel Puig would break-dance in front of hollering teammates, catcher A.J.
 Ellis reflected on how the Dodgers conquered the National League West.

 "It's amazing what talent can do," Ellis said.